 He turns and stares at the picture of him and Kalera on the coffee table.
 He remembers that day.
 The air was crisp and the sun’s rays blazed the sky as they sat on a blue blanket his mother had knitted.

 He can still smell and taste the strawberries they fed one another.
 Then out of nowhere dark clouds roll in and a storm ruins their picnic.

 They laugh while running under the canopy of a large oak tree.
 Then without a thought he kisses her for the first time.
 A sweet memory.
 A sweet place.

 Zoran walks over to the fire place, picks up his phone, calls his boss and quits his job.
 Then he calls his mother, who immediately asks about Kalera.
 He tells her Kalera is fine since she has no way of knowing about what happened.

 Zoran discloses to his mother that they are going away for a while, and not to worry.
 His mother gets upset, but he assures her that he will be safe, and that he will keep in touch.

-It takes about thirty minutes to reach Zoran's house.
+It takes about thirty minutes to reach Zoran’s apartment.
 Upon entering, Kalera runs to her dog.
 They roll all over the floor and she hugs him.
 Not wanting to leave him behind again, she comes up with the idea of taking Romulus along as a companion dog.
 It makes sense.
-After all, she did adopt him after her mother died, and he is certified.
+After all, she did adopt him after her mother died to help with her depression, and he is certified.